encointer/substrate-fixed/README.md

   * The method [`from_fixed`][`Float::from_fixed`], and the method [`to_fixed`][`Float::to_fixed`] and its checked versions, were added to the [`Float`] trait.
+  * Comparisons between all fixed-point numbers and all integers are now supported.

 [`Float::from_fixed`]: https://docs.rs/fixed/0.3.0/fixed/sealed/trait.Float.html#method.from_fixed
 [`Float::to_fixed`]: https://docs.rs/fixed/0.3.0/fixed/sealed/trait.Float.html#method.to_fixed